csesoc/constitution/README.md

         procedures, including the granting of society membership.
     2.7 A member of the society may have their membership terminated after the following procedure is followed:
-        2.7.1 A motion is carried by the Executive, or the Executive is petitioned by fifteen (15) members to instigate impeachment proceedings;
+        2.7.1 A motion is carried by the Executive to instigate impeachment proceedings; or 2.7.2 The Executive is petitioned by fifteen (15) members to instigate impeachment proceedings;
-        2.7.2 The members of the society are notified of the proceedings formally as a motion on notice to an Extraordinary General Meeting under Section 4.2; 2.7.3 The member concerned is notified in writing of the procedures and reasons for proceedings at least five (5) academic days prior to the meeting; 2.7.4 The member concerned is given five (5) minutes to speak against the motion at the Extraordinary General Meeting; and
+        2.7.3 The members of the society are notified of the proceedings formally as a motion on notice to an Extraordinary General Meeting under Section 4.2; 2.7.4 The member concerned is notified in writing of the procedures and reasons for proceedings at least five (5) academic days prior to the meeting; 2.7.5 The member concerned is given five (5) minutes to speak against the motion at the Extraordinary General Meeting; and
-        2.7.5 The motion is carried by the Extraordinary General Meeting.
+        2.7.6 The motion is carried by the Extraordinary General Meeting.
     2.8 Any member of the society who believes they have been wrongly expelled may appeal to Arc, who will arrive at the final resolution of the matter.